furabyss/FocusAbove/README.md

 - Chatting with your own local LLM/VLM
 - Roleplaying with your own local LLM/VLM
 - Generating illust for RP with SD WebUI/ComfyUI/Draw Things/etc
-- Processing txt and epub document files with your own local LLM/VLM
+- Processing txt/epub/docx/pdf document files with your own local LLM/VLM (Plain text output only)
 - And also, T2I generation in chat mode is available.

 # Screenshots